SummaryRead the full fact sheet

 Carbohydrates do not make you fat

-Carbohydrates are the body's preferred energy source.
 Eating a potato, a bowl of pasta, or any type of carbohydrate-rich food won't automatically make you fatter.
-In fact, the Australian Dietary Guidelines recommend 45–65 per cent of energy needs to come from carbohydrates.
+In fact, the Australian Dietary Guidelines recommend 45 to 65% of energy needs to come from carbohydrates.

 Watch portion size and saturated fats

-If you’re watching your weight, it’s better to be mindful of the portion size of foods that you enjoy.
+If you’re watching your weight, be mindful of the portion size of foods that you enjoy.
 A big serving of potatoes or pasta, served with high saturated fat butter, sour cream or creamy sauces will not help you lose weight.

 Low carbohydrate diets - risks